 29) When do I begin taking the medications?
 Patients take their pain medication as needed.
 Begin taking vitamin C one week before surgery.
 You can begin taking Arnica the day before surgery.
 The antibiotic and swelling medications begin when you arrive home following surgery.
 Unless you are notified otherwise, resume all daily medications when you arrive home from surgery.

 30) Are there any food to avoid following surgery?
-No. Dr. Lopez encourages you to eat a well-balanced diet.
+No. we encourage you to eat a well-balanced diet.
 You may notice that saltier foods can cause you to swell for a longer period of time.

 31) When is my first postoperative appointment?
-You will be asked to see Dr. Lopez on the first day following your facial reanimation procedure for removal of head wrap dressing.
+You will be asked to see Dr. Lopez or Dr. Perro on the first day following your facial reanimation procedure for removal of head wrap dressing.
 You will need someone to drive you to this appointment.

 32) Are there any instructions about my regular daily activities?
 Sleep with head of the bed elevated or use two to three pillows for one week.
 Facial fullness, headache and disrupted sleep are very normal postoperative symptoms and will decrease as the healing process occurs.
 Absolutely no bending, lifting or straining.
 If you have little children, bend at the knees or sit on the floor and let them climb on to your lap.